Study

 This intensive but engaging degree offers you a broad range of industry skills and knowledge to prepare you for entering the creative industries, working within Media Make-up, Hair, Wigs and Prosthetics for TV, Film, Fashion and Theatre.
 The degree includes practical skills development across diverse project themes, with embedded research, critical engagement and contextual studies.

 Designing make-up looks and concepts through fashion, period and contemporary styles for performances you will bring your ideas into reality.
 Character looks are created using prosthetics, special effects make-up techniques, and wig making and hairstyling.
 A range of technical and creative processes are embraced to develop you as a multi-skilled make-up artist and designer.
 There is the opportunity to display your final project work in a showcase/exhibition.
 You may progress to the BA (Hons) Specialist Make-up Design (top-up) year, to gain your honours degree.
+Please note that you will be required to purchase your own kit prior to the start of your studies, and more information is available in request.

 Get Industry Ready